uktrade/github-standards/docs/Installation.md

-# Installation of this hook
+# Installation

-To use these hooks in your own repo:
+## Already using pre-commit?

+1. Copy the `https://github.com/uktrade/dbt-hooks` repo yaml config from `example.pre-commit-config` into to the `.pre-commit-config` file in your repository
+1. Run `pre-commit install --install-hooks --overwrite -t commit-msg -t pre-commit` to install both entry points for your repository

+## Need to add pre-commit?

 1. Install the `pre-commit` package using whatever package manager you're using.
-Alternatively, you can test without a package manager using `pip install pre-commit`
+Alternatively, you can test without a package manager using `pip install pre-commit`. `pre-commit` can be installed as a dev dependancy, it is not needed as a build requirement
 1. Copy the `example.pre-commit-config` file from this repository into the root of your repository, and rename to `.pre-commit-config`.
-If you already have the `pre-commit` package setup, you can copy the contents of the `example.pre-commit-config` file without the parent `repos` element
-1. Run `pre-commit install --install-hooks --overwrite -t commit-msg -t pre-commit` to install both hooks for your repository
+1. Run `pre-commit install --install-hooks --overwrite -t commit-msg -t pre-commit` to install both entry points for your repository

-# FAQ

-## My PR is failing due to a github action checking a Signed-off-by trailer

-- Have you run your commit with the `--no-verify` argument?
-If so this will skip the security scans and the validation hooks needed to pass the github action
-- Have you installed the pre-commit commit-msg hook?
-To check this, open your repository and check the ./hooks folder.
-There should be a file named `commit-msg` that is ran by the pre-commit framework
+## Optional hooks

+There are a large number of pre-commit hooks that can be used to help with code quality and catching linting failures early.
+This page contains a list of some featured hooks https://pre-commit.com/hooks.html